 "This document is governed by and are to be construed in accordance with the laws of England & Wales applicable therein.

 Each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the courts of England & Wales (and any court of appeal) and waives any right to object to an action being brought in those courts, including on the basis of an inconvenient forum or those courts not having jurisdiction."

-NDAs often have a term to the effect that all documents containing confidential information and any derivatives should be returned to the employer upon the employer’s written request.
+NDAs often contain a term to the effect that all documents containing confidential information and any derivatives should be returned to the employer upon the employer’s written request.

-This clause often offers extra protection for employers.
-Should the employer have any doubts with regards to the employee’s management of confidential information, they can demand all the information be returned.
+This clause offers extra protection for employers.
+Should the employer have any doubts in regard to the employee’s management of confidential information, they can demand all the information be returned.